 “Maybe we can take a wander into the city tonight?”

 “Mm, maybe wait a day or two?
-Hyperlag isn’t fun.”
+Hyperlag isn’t fun,” Isla said, shuddering at the thought.

 The hyperspace equivalent of jetlag, hyperlag tended to be considerably worse thanks to time zones being measured across lightyears of space rather than mere regions of a relatively small planet.
 It was quite possible to end up in an entirely different month of the year, or even a whole other season, while travelling between worlds.